kartik-v/bootstrap-fileinput/README.md

 ## Installation

+### Using Bower
+To install using the `bower` package manager run:

+    bower install bootstrap-fileinput

 ### Using NPM
-You can use the `npm` package manager to install.
-Run:
+To install using the `npm` package manager run:

     npm install bootstrap-fileinput

-### Using Bower
-You can use the `bower` package manager to install.
-Run:

-    bower install bootstrap-fileinput

 ### Using Composer
-You can use the `composer` package manager to install.
-Either run:
+To install using the `composer` package manager run:

     $ php composer.phar require kartik-v/bootstrap-fileinput "@dev"